complexlogic/big-launcher/README.md

 The project will be Linux-only while in development, but Windows will be supported in the final released version.
 The program will be written in C++ and utilize SDL for graphics.

 The program has progressed to the point where it can be used in a working HTPC setup, but it's not ready for release yet.
-I still need to prove the appearance, stability/error handling, and implement a few more desired features.
+I still need to improve the appearance, stability/error handling, and implement a few more desired features.

 ![Screenshot](https://user-images.githubusercontent.com/95071366/181177048-306a31fb-f5e1-4816-896a-799b690df593.png)